cjoshreid/HardenWindows-pt1/README.md

   - Explore the implementation of data backups of the Windows 10 machine for protection against ransomware encryption attack.

 ### 6. Conclusion
 This project successfully fortified the security posture of the Windows 10 machine through a collaborative approach involving Wazuh vulnerability detection and Microsoft Defender.
-The combination of proactive vulnerability management and real
+The combination of proactive vulnerability management and real time alerts.

 ### References:
 Online tutorials, ChatGPT, Wazuh documentation, Microsoft Defender documentation.